gourshete/gourshete.github.io/_posts/2019-06-28-modified-and-use-gem.markdown

 layout: post
 title:  "Modify a gem and use it in Rails"
 date:   2019-06-28
+description: "Edit a gem and use in development environment.
+Gem github edit rails development build gryffindor learning"
 ---

 Sometimes a situation arises where we need to modify a gem according to our requirement and then